Antonskoltech/Antonskoltech.github.io/index.md

         <div class="project">
           <h4 class="project-title"> <a href="https://www.youtube.com/watch?v=MB3CF2yy2EU">3D Place recognition with SeqSphereVLAD</a></h4>
           <img src='/assets/img/projects/spherevlad_framework.jpg' class='project-img'>
           <p>SeqSphereVLAD is a deep learing approach to achieving accurate and robust 3D Place recognition (used to build large scale 3D maps) using point-clouds (3D LiDAR data) based on a viewpoint-invariant descriptor.
-This work has been accepted for publication and presentation in the <a href="https://www.iros2020.org/index.html"> International Conference on Intelligent Robots and Systems (IROS 2020)</a>, Las Vegas, NV.
+This work has been accepted for publication and will be presented in the <a href="https://www.iros2020.org/index.html"> International Conference on Intelligent Robots and Systems (IROS 2020)</a>, Las Vegas, NV.
         </div>
       </div>